microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-add-help.md

    Composer created this new dialog with one `BeginDialog` trigger pre-configured.

 4. With the `BeginDialog` trigger selected, use the `+` button at the bottom of the flow, choose `Send a response`
-5. In the property editor on the right side, set the text of the activity to:
+5. In the properties panel on the right side, set the text of the activity to:

       `I am a weather bot!
 I can tell you the current weather conditions.
 Just say WEATHER.`